YujiSODE/txtCell/README.md

 ### 3.`txtCell_lifeGame.js` and `txtCell_growingLifeGame.js`
 Web Worker interfaces for Cellular Automaton.
 - "Conway's Game of Life":`txtCell_lifeGame.js`
-  Rule of "Conway's Game of Life"
+  **Rule of "Conway's Game of Life"**
   `[surrounding sum:012345678]`
   `[_current cell=0:000100000]`
   `[_current cell=1:001100000]`

 - "Growing life game":`txtCell_growingLifeGame.js`
   Growing life game is based on "Conway's Game of Life".
   A living cell grows from 1 to 9 by step.
+An additional map can be used  for limiting area;
+  a cell with value of 0 in additional map is not habitable in this life game.
-  Rule of "Growing life game"
+  **Rule of "Growing life game"**
   `[surrounding sum:012345678]`
   `[_current cell=0:000100000]`
   `[_current cell=1:002200000]`